Adoption Services (AS)

 For CYIC who are no longer able to return to their family, achieving permanency through adoption is a desirable option.
 Research has found that a longer history in out of home care, as well as a child’s age at time of adoption are risk factors strongly associated with an adoption placement’s chances for success, meaning that once it is determined that adoption is the best option for a child, it should take place without unnecessary delays.

-The median time from permanent ward to adoption placement has gone up from 24 months in the September 2012 baseline period to 25 months in the March 2021 period.
-Conversely, the wait time for Indigenous children has decreased by over 14 months over this period.
+The median time from permanent ward to adoption placement has fluctuated since the September 2012, which is used as a baseline.
+The wait time for Indigenous children has increased by 10 months, while for non-Indigenous children it has increased by 1 month as comapared to the baseline.
+The provincial wait time has increased by 2 months to 27 months as at March 31, 2023.
 The wait time for Non-Indigenous children is still substantially lower than that of Indigenous children.
-The proportion of new placements that were for Indigenous children is 37% in the past three fiscal years.
-A smaller proportion of children experienced wait times longer than 25 months in the March 2021 period than in the baseline.
+The proportion of placements that were for Indigenous children is 41% in the past three fiscal years.

 Of course, it is expected that children who had to wait longer for their adoptive families were older when they were placed but data also show that a child’s chances of finding an adoptive family are greater in the first two years in permanent care.
 Currently, the ministry initiative continues to address both faster placements for new permanent wards as well as trying to find homes for the older children who have been waiting for a long time.
 With a continued focus on permanency, it is expected that most children will find a permanent option earlier in their care experience.

-The current performance trend for this indicator shows a slight increase (4%) since the baseline period of September 2012 in the number of months spent waiting for a placement.
+Although, with fluctiations in between, the current performance trend for this indicator shows no difference since the baseline period of September 2012 in the number of months spent waiting for a placement.

-On average, Indigenous children experience longer periods between being eligible for adoption and being placed in an adoption home, but since the baseline period of September 2012 the wait period for Indigenous children has decreased by over 14 months, while the wait period for non-Indigenous children has increased by 6 months since the baseline period.
+On average, Indigenous children experience longer periods between being eligible for adoption and being placed in an adoption home, but since the baseline period of September 2012 the wait period for Indigenous children has decreased by 3 months, while the wait period for non- Indigenous children has increased by less than 1 month since the baseline period.